The Louvre reopens 3 days after one of the biggest museum heists of the century

-The thieves slipped in and out of the world’s most visited museum — making off with eight pieces from France’s Crown Jewels — a cultural wound that some officials compared to the burning of Notre-Dame cathedral in 2019.
+The thieves slipped in and out, making off with eight pieces from France’s Crown Jewels at the world’s most-visited museum — a cultural wound that some compared to the burning of Notre-Dame cathedral in 2019.

 The Sunday raid — steps from the Mona Lisa and valued at over $100 million — has put embattled President Emmanuel Macron and Louvre chief Laurence des Cars under fresh scrutiny.
-It comes just months after a staff strike warned of chronic understaffing and under-resourced protections, with too few eyes on too many rooms, raising pointed questions about security failures.
+It comes just months after the museum's workers went on strike, warning of chronic understaffing and underresourced protections, with too few eyes on too many rooms.

 Crowds bunched at the barriers as they were being removed Wednesday, a coda to frantic forensic work and staff briefings that had taken place.
 Inside, the scene of the crime — the Apollo Gallery housing the Crown Diamonds — stayed sealed, a folding screen obscuring the doorway at the gallery’s rotunda entrance.

-Three days on, the stolen jewels remain missing and the thieves are still at large.
+Three days on, the jewels remain missing and the thieves are still at large — and reactions are divided.

-“We told the kids it’s a history lesson — the Apollo Room is shut, but we saw all the masterpieces,” said Claire Martin, 41, a French lawyer from Versailles who was visiting with her two children on half-term break.
+“We told the kids it’s a history lesson.
+The Apollo Room is shut, but we saw the masterpieces,” said Claire Martin, 41, a French lawyer from Versailles visiting with her two children during a school holiday.

 “We came for the art," she said.
 "The police can deal with the thieves.”